Prayag Kumbh Mela: Ardh Kumbh Mela, 2007

-More than 70 million people visited Ardh Kumbh Mela at Allahabad (Prayag) during a 45-day period.
+More than 70 million people visited Ardh Kumbh Mela during a 45-day period.

 Kumbh Mela, 2013

-An estimated 120 million people visited Maha Kumbh Mela in 2013 in Allahabad over a two-month period, including over 30 million on a single day, on 10 February 2013 (the day of Mauni Amavasya).
+An estimated 120 million people visited Maha Kumbh Mela in 2013 in Prayagraj over a two-month period, including over 30 million on a single day, on 10 February 2013 (the day of Mauni Amavasya).The 2013 festival in Prayagraj was one of the first mass gatherings to have cloud-based near real time disease surveillance.

-Allahabad Kumbh 2019
+Prayagraj Kumbh 2019

 In December 2017, UNESCO declared the Kumbh to be an "intangible cultural heritage of humanity".
 On 12 December 2017, Yogi Adityanath, the chief minister of Uttar Pradesh, announced the renaming of the "Ardh Kumbh" as the "Kumbh".
 On 22 December 2017 the Uttar Pradesh Assembly enacted a law setting up the Prayagraj Mela Authority, and implementing the change of name that Adityanath had announced on 12 December.
 The Hindustan Times suggested that the reason for the changes may have been to increase revenue from tourists.
 Ram Govind Chaudhary said that the law setting up the authority had many provisions that were against the established tenets of sanatan dharma and Hindu dharma.
 Suresh Khanna said though the new law was attempting to change the tradition related to Kumbha, it would not change the beliefs and the process of taking the dip in the river.

 Around ₹2500 crore will be allotted by the state government for the Ardh Kumbh 2019, over two times more than it had spent on the last Kumbh held in 2013.
 About 199 projects of 16 government departments are underway under four phases which includes a six-lane bridge over the Ganges and a four-lane railway over-bridge worth ₹275 crore.
 The Public Works Department has to execute projects worth ₹430 crore including building an inner ring road in the city. ₹210 crore would be spent on safe drinking water facilities and ₹60 crore to electrify the Kumbh area.
 Focus is also laid on solid waste management to ensure that Ganga water is not contaminated and putting up LED lights.
 Moreover, widening and beatification of 18 roads and 25 road crossings is being done with the deadline of October 2017.

+Prayag Maha Kumbh Mela 2025

+2025 Maha Kumbh, is the ongoing iteration of the Maha Kumbh Mela.
+It is scheduled to take place from 13 January to 26 February 2025, at the Triveni Sangam in Prayagraj, Uttar Pradesh, India.

 Stampedes

-Several stampedes have occurred at the Allahabad Kumbh Mela, in 1840, 1906, 1954, 1986 and 2013.
+Several stampedes have occurred at the Prayag Kumbh Mela, in 1840, 1906, 1954, 1986, 2013 and 2025.
 The deadliest of these was the 1954 stampede, which left 800 people dead.